MNGNIIT/first-repository/README.md

 # first-repository
-This is a google cloud platform cloud first project
+This is a google App Engine first repository